forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

     * the number of troupes in exercises.
     * Limit tests and exercises involving offensive weapons.

-* Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and [NATO trust building](#nato-trust-building) for example extending partnership for peace like cooperations).
+* Reducing Nuclear Weapons and their storage sites in Europe and around the world.
+"A withdrawal of all US/NATO nuclear weapons from Europe would have a constructive impact on international disarmament." <https://cnduk.org/resources/united-states-nuclear-weapons-europe/> <!-- increasing them is considered dangerous and to increase tensions and insecurity <hhttps://www.theguardian.com/world/2022/oct/05/poland-us-nuclear-wars-russia-putin-ukraine>

-#### Refs Security and Disarmament
+##### Refs Security and Disarmament
 * <https://cnduk.org/> "CND campaigns non-violently to achieve British nuclear disarmament – to get rid of the Trident nuclear weapons system and stop its replacement.
 But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." from <https://cnduk.org/who/>, 7.10.